NicholasJakich/osticket-prereqs/README.md

 - A working computer
 - Remote Desktop app installed
 - Microsoft Azure account
-- Item 4

 <h2>Installation Steps</h2>

 1. Using Azure (create an account if needed), create a virtual machine.
 As a reccomendation, select Windows 10 with 4 vCPUs.
+This allows the use of a VM and installation of required software.
+The picture shows part of creating the VM in Azure.
 <img src="[A9276982-8A6C-4123-B87A-A72354995706_1_105_c](https://github.com/user-attachments/assets/2c0759c3-d7f0-425a-8f53-a6b6d530b4ac)" >

 ![image](https://github.com/user-attachments/assets/1ce8a430-56a3-41a3-a6cf-51b104a7c0e7)